cp-cd-demo/cd-demo-corbin/site/_posts/2016-04-15-my-test-post.markdown

 title:  "Welcome to the Continuous Delivery demonstration!"
 categories: demo
 ---
-This is a totally new wiki page...
-This is an example post that you can make using Markdown to demonstrate a website being statically generated and deployed!
+This is a test - This is an example post that you can make using Markdown to demonstrate a website being statically generated and deployed!